What is a “secondary ticketing website”?

 What is the impact of ticket touting on the music industry?

-Industrial-scale ticket touting is hugely damaging to music businesses, and to the wider music economy – diverting millions of pounds into the back pockets of touts.
+Industrial-scale ticket touting is hugely damaging to music businesses, and to the wider music economy – diverting millions of pounds into the back pockets of touts and secondary platforms.

-This market distortion also has a significant cultural impact.
-Music is obviously a commercial business, but its future prosperity is dependent on live performances being accessible to the widest possible audience, and to young people in particular.
+Music is a commercial business, but the future prosperity of music depends upon live performances being accessible to the widest possible audiences – and to young audiences in particular.

 What can the music business do?

-For a start, music businesses can take a public stand and sign the FanFair Alliance Declaration – supporting ethical business practices, as well as pro-consumer legislation and technology.
+For a start, music businesses can take a public stand and sign the FanFair Alliance Declaration – showing your support for consumer-friendly business practices, as well as pro-consumer legislation and technology.

 What can I do?